 One way to help oxygen saturation levels is to eat COPD-friendly foods that improve blood oxygen.
 In addition to a change in diet, doctors often prescribe oxygen therapy to help the body receive enough oxygen.
 Oxygen therapy is conducted using supplemental oxygen, where patients breathe in air from compressed air tanks or liquid oxygen containers via nasal prongs, masks or breathing tubes.

 Oxygen therapy can be a great short-term or long-term treatment plan.
 It helps people receive the recommended amount of oxygen.
 However, there are also alternatives.
-Some COPD patients have turned to stem cell therapy as a treatment option.
-Stem cell therapy uses the patients’ own body, and it may affect disease progression and may improve quality of life.
+Some COPD patients have turned to cellular therapy as a treatment option.
+Cellular therapy uses the patients’ own body, and it may affect disease progression and may improve quality of life.

-If you or someone you know suffers from a chronic lung disease like COPD, interstitial lung disease emphysema or pulmonary fibrosis, the Lung Institute may be able to help.
-For more information about stem cell therapy, please contact us or call (800) 729-3065.
+If you or someone you know suffers from a chronic lung disease like COPD, interstitial lung disease emphysema or pulmonary fibrosis, the Lung Health Institute may be able to help.
+For more information about cellular therapy, please contact us or call 888-745-6697.